ankitskvmdam/clean-jsdoc-theme/README.md

 > Note: You are not required to manually copy file to output dir

-It will include the js files to the output dir and also attache a link tag to the html pointing to the included js file.
+It will include the js files to the output dir and also attach a link tag to the html pointing to the included js file.

 ### Example `theme_opts`